luisgbm/lfs-scripts/README.md

 export LFS LC_ALL LFS_TGT PATH
 EOF

-source ~/.bash_profile
+source ~/.bashrc
 ```

-Copy all the scripts from this repository to your $LFS directory:
+Copy all the shell scripts from this repository to your $LFS directory:

 ```
 cp /<location_of_the_scripts>/*.sh $LFS
 ```

 Now, run the lfs-cross.sh script, which will build the cross-toolchain and cross compiling temporary tools from chapters 5 and 6.
-The build took 30 min on my machine:
+The build took approximately 30 minutes on my machine:

 ```
 cd $LFS